- 2 Bedrooms

 - Villa

 Beach to pool, pool to beach type Ocean Front resort on Fourth of July weekend.
 Huge 2 bedroom/2 bath villa with private balcony, onsite parking.
 Sleeps 8 comfortably with full kitchen.
-Adore to golf, plenty of courses, adore to fish, plenty of tours, appreciate a vibrant beach town with plenty of activities. . .
+Adore to golf, plenty of courses, appreciate to fish, plenty of tours, appreciate a vibrant beach town with plenty of activities. . .
 Myrtle Beach is your place.
-Friendly and competent staff including an magnificant concierge to help book your activities.
+Friendly and competent staff including an impressive concierge to help book your activities.
 Kid friendly with multiple pools and onsite food and beverages.
-Exercise center, painless drive to historical Charleston, SC, plenty of in town adventures like zip lining, cable wake boarding and Go Karts.
-Come see why Myrtle Beach is a impressive desired location, driveable for many on the east coast.
+Exercise center, simple drive to historical Charleston, SC, plenty of in town adventures like zip lining, cable wake boarding and Go Karts.
+Come see why Myrtle Beach is a fantastic desired location, driveable for many on the east coast.

 About the Area

-Myrtle Beach is home to this villa.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
-Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
+Located in Myrtle Beach, this villa is on the beach.
+The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+Family Kingdom Amusement Park and Captain Hook's Adventure Golf are also worth visiting.

 Special Instructions